Maile Shimabukuro

-Maile S.L.
-Shimabukuro (born October 1, 1970) is a former Democratic member of the Hawaii State Senate.
-She represented the state's 21st district from 2010 to 2022 and the 22nd district from 2022 to 2024 after redistricting.
-The district includes Kalaeloa, Honokai Hale, Ko ‘Olina, Nānākuli, Mā‘ili, Wai‘anae, Mākaha, and Mākua on the island of Oahu.
-She is a graduate of Iolani School, Colorado College and the William S. Richardson School of Law at University of Hawaiʻi at Mānoa.
+Maile Sun Lock Shimabukuro (born October 1, 1970) is an American attorney and former politician.
+A Democrat, she served as a member of the Hawaii State Senate representing the state's 21st district from 2010 to 2022 and the 22nd district from 2022 to 2024 after redistricting.
+The district included the communities of Kalaeloa, Honokai Hale, Ko ‘Olina, Nānākuli, Mā‘ili, Wai‘anae, Mākaha, and Mākua on the island of Oahu.
+She previously served in the Hawaii House of Representatives from 2002 to 2010 representing the 45th district.